TheRobotCodingMan/LittleBlog/README.md

 The link to the blogging website is below the text: https://littlenews-home.netlify.app
 <br />
 **Note: The website is still under development and problems may occur.
-If that happends, please make suggestions here on github or contact me here -- royiv66485@wowcg.com -- This is a working one, but it changes once in 1 to 3 months.**
+If that happends, please make suggestions here on github or contact me here -- vibix70256@angeleslid.com -- This is a working one, but it changes once in 2 to 4 months**